I went on vacation to Osaka during summer break. These are the tips I used to stay on budget—they may help you too!

 Let's start with the travel cost.
 It was roughly 1000 yen round trip, because Umeda Sky Tower was on the way back to the hotel.
 Minoo park itself was free, but I did spend some money at the convenience store on breakfast, some snacks, and drinks—about 600 yen.
 I also bought one drink (160 yen) when I ran out of water and couldn't find a water fountain.

 The climb to the waterfall is a bit long and takes about 50-60 minutes each way.
 It's about 2.7 km uphill, but has amazing views.
 At the top was the waterfall with a picturesque red bridge just nearby.
-There's several benches right near the waterfall to allow for an excellent view.
+There are several benches right near the waterfall to allow for an excellent view.
 At night, during a small part of summer, they shine spotlights on the waterfall which gives it a slight green glow.

 On the way back, I decided to get off the train at the stop just before Umeda station and walk over to Umeda Sky Tower.
 Since Willer Express is in the same building, I also bought my ticket to Kokura for 6000 yen.